Information on this page includes SVHS services, Internet resources and more!

 So you want to play sports in college…Great!
 Are you a QUALIFIER?
 Do you have the required grade point average or SAT/ACT scores?
 Have you taken the right "CORE" courses to qualify for Division I, II or III?
 What is the difference in these divisions?
 Can you qualify for a scholarship, a grant?
 When can you LEGALLY talk to the coach?

 If you need help in answering these questions and learning about all the regulations, You need to pick up a copy of the NCAA Guide for the college-bound student-athlete in the College & Career Center.
 This is especially important for JUNIORS and SENIORS.
-Be sure to check out the NCAA Eligibility Center and the Quick Reference.
+Be sure to check out the Quick Reference.
 For additional information, visit www.ncaa.org or call 877-262-1492 or 317-917-6222.

 Back to Top